Still haven’t found the perfect present for Father’s Day? We’ve found seven eco-friendly gifts for all kinds of tastes at all kinds of budgets.

 For the Athlete

-Dad can make an eco-statement without sacrificing the technical benefits of a top quality running shoe with the Ultraboost Parley by Adidas.
-Adidas began its collaboration with Parley for the Oceans a couple years ago with a limited run of 7,000 pairs of stylish runners created with the environment in mind.
-This year’s 3.0 option is constructed in Primeknit and 11 bottles-worth of recycled plastic waste intercepted from beaches and coastal communities before it reached the ocean.
-The laces, heel webbing, heel lining, and sock liner covers are all recycled PET.
+Dad can make an eco-statement without sacrificing the technical benefits of a top-quality running shoe with the Ultraboost Parley by Adidas.
+Adidas began its collaboration with Parley for the Oceans a few years ago with a limited run of 7,000 pairs of stylish runners created with the environment in mind.
+Since then, their Parley and Primeblue sportswear collections have expanded to include more shoe styles as well as shirts, shorts, and jackets all made with recycled plastic waste intercepted from beaches and coastal communities before it reached the ocean.

 For the Beer Lover

 If your dad is a craft beer lover, the odds are good that he already uses refillable growlers from his favorite local brewery.
 But beer in glass growlers only stays fresh for about two days.
 That can encourage, um, overconsumption — or waste, neither of which is very green.
 Enter the uKeg, a vacuum insulated 8/18 stainless steel growler that keeps beer cold all day and carbonated for up to 2 weeks.
 It even has a tap handle that can be switched out for one from Dad’s favorite brewery.

 Dad loves his gadgets, but you don’t want to contribute to the box of obsolete gear in the garage.
 Give him the Sense Home Energy Monitor.
 Like a Fitbit for the home, the monitor installs in the electrical panel and detects unique electronic signatures from each plugged-in device, identifying the ones that suck up the most energy.
 It sends data on both real-time usage and long-term trends to a smartphone app.
 Knowledge is power that Dad can use to eliminate wasted energy and lower the power bill.
 Bonus: Offer to recycle the old, inefficient electronics in Dad’s box of discards.